haveisi/potato-cultivation-lca/README.md

 ## Primary Life Cycle Inventory

-A major feature of this study was development of the foreground inventory from primary farm data.
+A key strength of this study was the development of a foreground life cycle inventory based on primary farm data.

-Data were collected through face-to-face questionnaires covering 120 farms.
+Data were collected through face-to-face questionnaires from 120 potato farms, including 60 semi-mechanized and 60 traditional farms.

-Inventory variables included:
+The primary inventory covered:

-- irrigation water
+irrigation water
-- electricity
+electricity and fuel use
-- fuel
+manure
-- manure
+urea
-- urea
+triple superphosphate
-- triple superphosphate
+potassium sulfate
-- potassium sulfate
+pesticides
-- pesticides
+farm operations

-- farm operations
+Where direct measurement of environmental emissions was not feasible, the study applied established emission-factor methods from the scientific literature.

-Where direct environmental emissions could not be measured, established emission-factor approaches from the scientific literature were used.
+Primary farm data were then complemented with ecoinvent background data for upstream processes such as agricultural input production and energy carriers.

-Background data for upstream agricultural inputs and energy carriers were supplemented using ecoinvent.
+This makes the study useful not only as a comparative LCA, but also as an example of building an LCI from field data and linking it with secondary background databases.

 ---